1–2 spots available for Q2 · Claim yours

 Closing

-CDN and WAF are not "nice to haves" versus "pick one."
+CDN and WAF are not "nice to haves" versus "pick one".
 They are two different jobs.
-Shipping a business site without both in 2026 is like running a store with unlocked doors and no checkout line.
+Shipping a business site without both in 2026 is like running a store with the doors unlocked and no checkout line.

 If you want a 20-minute setup walk-through on your own domain, book a free strategy call.
-Most Cloudflare setups are done while we are still on the call.
+I usually finish a Cloudflare setup before the call ends.

 Related reading: